Strength Training Progression Methods

 Rest Pause Sets

 Rest pause sets are 3-5 sets done with rest periods of around 15-45 seconds.
 You'll add weight when you hit your rep goal for the first set.
-II'll typically aim for 12-15 reps before increasing the weight.
+I'll typically aim for 12-15 reps before increasing the weight.

 Workout 1